OFAM Services Handbook

 State agencies and departments must obtain FAP approval prior to issuing any purchase documents for fleet assets.
 Once OFAM approves an agency’s FAP, the agency may proceed with the acquisition process.

 OFAM accepts FAP submissions annually from July 1 through February 1.
-For detailed submission requirements and procedures, please refer to State Administrative Manual (SAM) Section 4120.
+For detailed submission requirements and procedures, please visit "Submit a Fleet Acquisition Plan" page.

 OFAM's Inspectors of Automotive Equipment (IAEs) are responsible for inspecting newly acquired vehicles and evaluating the modification, repair, maintenance, and disposition of state fleet assets.